Configuration

 Next there are options to adjust file timestamps.
 “Keep original” leaves image files’ timestamps unchanged.
 “Set to when photo was taken” changes files’ timestamps to the date & time taken (as shown on the technical tab).
 “Set to when the file is saved” sets files’ timestamps to when you save the file with Photini, like most other computer programs do.
 You may find these options useful if you often use a file browser to sort files by date.

-If you have installed gpxpy then there is a final option to determine if the altitude is included when a GPX file is used to set pictures’ GPS data.
+If you have installed gpxpy then there is an option to determine if the altitude is included when a GPX file is used to set pictures’ GPS data.

 Spell checking